Intercept mode pauses MCP messages between client and server, allowing you to inspect JSON-RPC payloads and optionally modify them before forwarding.

 - The editor stays open so you can fix issues and retry

-Ctrl+S to send the modified request.
+Change the query and press Ctrl+S to send the modified request.

 Message Filtering

-Press/ to focus the filter input and search for specific messages.
+Press / to focus the filter input and search for specific messages.

 Filter syntax: